hcshires/Feed-The-Ball/README.md

 - Controlling the ball is too realistic and not user-friendly/makes the game hard to play
 - No end game (nothing happens after level 3)

-**Below is additional information about my game written to satisfy the requirements of the AP Computer Science Principles May 2019 Create task.**
+**Below is additional information about my game written to satisfy the requirements of the AP Computer Science Principles May 2019 Create task:**

-## Full Project Description
-“Feed the Ball” is a fast-paced, interactive 3D Game involving a ball rolling on a field, attempting to avoid enemies, while collecting coins and power-ups to advance to the next level.

 ## Development
 I used my own functions as well as Unity functions to add movement, collisions, score, and respawn, with each object using one script.
 The enemies follow similar logic as the player but continuously and without player input.
 In the player object, the player can use the keyboard to move the sphere and advance to the next level after crossing a checkpoint.
 The purpose of each item to create an engaging and entertaining environment for players to see how quickly and/or easily they can advance to the next level.